-Liposuction is the single most popular plastic surgery procedure in America, and for good reason.
-It is extremely safe when performed by an experienced, board-certified plastic surgeon.
-The procedure is minimally invasive and doesn’t leave much scarring while producing significant results.
+Liposuction is the single most popular plastic surgery procedure in America—and for good reason.
+The technique can be extremely safe when performed by an experienced board-certified plastic surgeon.
+Liposuction is also minimally invasive and doesn’t leave much scarring while producing significant results.
 If you have areas of stubborn fat that don’t respond to diet and exercise, chances are very high that liposuction can achieve the body contouring you desire.

-Dr. David Bottger is a liposuction surgeon in Philadelphia with years of experience helping men and women obtain a better body shape and feel better about themselves.
-Contact Dr. Bottger at 610-355-1929 today to schedule your initial liposuction consultation.
+Dr. David Bottger is a liposuction surgeon in Philadelphia with years of experience helping men and women achieve a better body shape and sense of confidence.
+Contact Dr. Bottger at (610) 227-6119 today to schedule your initial liposuction consultation.

 Liposuction is a minimally invasive surgical procedure that uses a cannula inserted through small incisions to remove unwanted fat.
-It is much more effective than non-surgical fat reduction devices on the market, as it physically removes fat and is able to remove larger quantities of fat than non-surgical devices can manage.
+It is much more effective than non-surgical fat reduction devices currently on the market, as it physically removes fatty deposits and can treat larger quantities of fat when compared to medical spa treatments.

 In general, the best candidate for liposuction is a person who: